 When you think of Death Valley, what is the first thing that comes to mind?
 A barren desert landscape, crawling with scorpions and rattlesnakes?
 Yes, you can find that here, but there is so much more to Death Valley National Park than a forbidding desert landscape.

 We spent several days touring the park and fell in love with this place.
-Out of all of the National Parks we visited in 2017, Death Valley just may be my favorite, although Zion comes in at a very close second place.
+Out of all of the National Parks we have visited, Death Valley is one of our favorite national parks.

 When it comes to picking out travel destinations in the US, Death Valley National Park is an overlooked destination.
 But maybe that’s exactly why you should go.
 Death Valley is one of the most underrated National Parks we have visited.